People especially at risk

 Menopausal women

 The menopause typically happens in women between age 45 and 55 and menopausal symptoms are typically experienced for several years.
 Symptoms can include sleep disturbance, hot flushes, muscular, bone or joint pain or psychological issues.
 These can affect health and safety and work performance.
-The CIPD guidance on The Menopause at Work (.pdf) provides guidance on managing staff who may be experiencing menopausal symptoms.
+The CIPD guidance on The Menopause at Work provides guidance on managing employees who may be experiencing menopausal symptoms.

 People with disabilities and medical conditions

-Account should be taken of the specific nature of the member of staff's disability or health condition.
+Account should be taken of the specific nature of the disability or health condition.
 There may be occasions where someone is unable to carry out certain work tasks due to risks to themselves or others, but these will be rare.
 A blanket ban on certain types of work for people with certain illnesses could be considered discrimination.

-If you have concerns about the effects of a disability or health condition on a member of staff's work you can contact the Occupational Health ServiceOccupational Health ServiceOccupational Health Service for advice.
-The Occupational Health Service can also provide advice for Health and Social Care students and students working at Wivenhoe House Hotel.
-For other students, advice should be sought from the Disability Service in the Student Services Hub or HSAS.
+If you have concerns about the effects of a disability or health condition on an employee’s work you can contact Occupational Health for advice.
+Occupational Health can also provide advice for students undertaking clinical placements and students working at Wivenhoe House Hotel.
+For other students, advice should be sought from Student Wellbeing.

 Older people